inbo/catrein/index.md

 The Catrein project wants to facilitate and enhance wildlife research using camera traps in Belgium.

 For this purpose investments are done both in hardware (> 60 Reconyx Hyperfire HC 600 cameras) and in software.
-The [Agouti] (www.agouti.eu) software allows users to manage surveys, annotate images, archive images and data and produce standard reports using metadata standards.
+The [Agouti](www.agouti.eu) software allows users to manage surveys, annotate images, archive images and data and produce standard reports using metadata standards.

 ![](images/overview_catrein_project.png)